 - activities that GPs can choose to implement themselves, including delayed prescribing, shared decision making, “nudge” techniques, voluntary audit and feedback, and highlighting non-antibiotic symptom treatment.

 Agostino's study also found that MRSA was predominantly acquired by young people, Aboriginal and Torres Strait Islander people, and residents of aged care facilities.

-He suggested normal handwashing and good wound care practices and to avoid sharing personal items like towels and razors, and added that people should get areas of the body that appear to be getting infected seen to.Do you have an idea for a story?
+He suggested normal handwashing and good wound care practices and to avoid sharing personal items like towels and razors, and added that people should get areas of the body that look to be getting infected seen to.Do you have an idea for a story?

 Email [email protected]